 def rec_max(L):

+In this function, the function re_max is called again and again until we find the elements that are not lists and the loop stops.
 We did a lot of tracing in the lecture and in the tutorial, starting with depth 0 and moved on to more complicated examples gradually.
 We can also find the docstring by calling and tracing examples, just like we did in the tutorial.

 By calling non-lists or empty list, we get the special cases of the function.
 How I understand this is checking the 'else:' and checking the build-in method called in the recursion.
 Then we check examples with more depth, and we can conclude the docstring and the assumption.